-(a) Except as provided in Section (2)(b) of this Rule, the District shall advertise each RFP and RFQ at least once in at least one newspaper of general circulation in the area where the Project is located, and in as many other issues and publications as may be necessary or desirable to achieve adequate competition.
-Other issues and publications may include, but are not limited to, local newspapers, trade journals, and publications targeted to reach the disadvantaged business enterprise ("DBE"), service-disabled veteran business ("SDVB"), minority business enterprise

-("MBE"), women business enterprise ("WBE"), and emerging small business enterprise ("ESB") audiences.
+- (a) Except as provided in Sectionsubsection (2)(b) of this Rulesection, the District shall advertise each RFP and RFQ at least once in at least one newspaper of general circulation in the area where the Projectproject is located, and in as many other issues and publications as may be necessary or desirable to achieve adequate competition.
+Other issues and publications may include, but are not limited to, local newspapers, trade journals, and publications targeted to reach the-disadvantaged business enterprise ("DBE"), service-disabled veteran business ("SDVB"VB), minority business enterprise ("MBE"), women business enterprise ("WBE"), and emerging small business enterprise ("ESB") audiences. - (A) The District shall publish the advertisement within a reasonable time before the deadline for the Proposal proposal submission or response to the RFQ or RFP, but in any event no fewer than fourteen (14-Days) calendar days before the Closingclosing date set forth in the RFQ or RFP. - (B) The District shall include a brief description of the following items in the advertisement:

-- (A) The District shall publish the advertisement within a reasonable time before the deadline for the Proposal submission or response to the RFQ or RFP, but in any event no fewer than 14 Days before the Closing date set forth in the RFQ or RFP. - (B) The District shall include a brief description of the following items in the advertisement: - (i) The Project; - (ii) A description of the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services the District seeks; - (iii) How and where Consultants may obtain a copy of the RFQ or RFP; and - (iv) The deadline for submitting a Proposal or response to the RFQ or RFP. - (b) In the alternative to advertising in a newspaper as described in Section (2)(a) of this Rule, the District shall publish each RFP and RFQ by one or more of the electronic methods identified in PPS 46-0110(14).
-The District shall comply with Sections (2)(a)(A) and (2)(a)(B) of this Rule when publishing advertisements by electronic methods. - (c) The District may send notice of the RFP or RFQ directly to all Consultants on the District's list of Consultants that is created and maintained under PPS 48-0120.
+- (i) The Projectproject; - (ii) A description of the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Servicesservices or Related Servicesservices the District seeks; - (iii) How and where Consultants may obtain a copy of the RFQ or RFP; and - (iv) The deadline for submitting a Proposal proposal or response to the RFQ or RFP. - (b) In the alternative to advertising in a newspaper as described in Sectionsubsection (2)(a) of this Rulerule, the District shall publish each RFP and RFQ by one or more of the electronic methods identified in PPS 46-0110(14).
+The District shall comply with Sections (2)(a)(A) and (2)(a)(B) of this Rulerule when publishing advertisements by electronic methods. - (c) The District may send notice of the RFP or RFQ directly to all Consultants on the District's list of Consultants that is created and maintained under PPS 48-0120 (List of Interested Consultants; Performance Record).

 (3) Request for Qualifications Procedure.
-The District may use the RFQ procedure to evaluate potential Consultants and establish a short list of qualified Consultants to whom the District may issue an RFP for some or all of the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services described in the RFQ.
+The District may use the RFQ procedure to evaluate potential Consultants and establish a short list of qualified Consultants to whom the District may issue an RFP for some or all of the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Servicesservices or Related Servicesservices described in the RFQ.